Skip to content

 Each step adds time, cost, and another point of failure.

-Different systems require different tools and mental models:
+Different parts of the ecosystem require different tools and mental models:

 You switch between them constantly.
 There is no single place to operate from.

-Using money becomes a process: decide where to act, move funds into position, execute the transaction, handle errors when something fails.
+Using money becomes a process: decide where to act, prepare funds, complete the action, and handle issues when something fails.

 For experienced users, this is repetitive and mentally taxing.
 For new users, it's a barrier to entry.